 Based on [its] comprehensive investigation, NIST concluded that the WTC towers collapsed because [after the planes caused damage, the fires] significantly weakened the floors and columns with dislodged fireproofing to the point where floors sagged and pulled inward on the perimeter columns.
-This led to the inward bowing of the perimeter columns and failure \ldots , initiating the collapse of each of the towers.
+This led to the inward bowing of the perimeter columns and failure . . . , initiating the collapse of each of the towers.
 [60]

-The first quoted passage above presumably comes from Hoffman.
-The cited passage from NIST has been italicized to distinguish it from Dr. Griffin's words.
-Editorial text above appears in Dr. Griffin's book, excepting only my note afterwards.
+The first quoted passage above is taken from Question 2 of the NIST FAQ.
+The second cited passage from NIST has been italicized to distinguish it from Dr. Griffin's words.
+Editorial text above appears in Dr. Griffin's book, excepting only the author's note afterwards.

-The author infers that Dr. Griffin is confused because, with reference to NIST's statement above, NIST is thoroughly quantitative.
+The author infers that Dr. Griffin is confused because, with reference to NIST's answer above, NIST is thoroughly quantitative.
 The amount of inward pull from sagging floors was computed as a function of time, based on the fire and structural simulations and observations of the perimeter columns.
 The strength of core and perimeter columns, with and without this inward pull, with and without impact damage, was computed.
 Several cases each of impact and fire were computed to give a bounding envelope of the expected behavior.
 For Dr. Griffin to claim that the above statement taken from NIST is "vague" and not supported by quantitative analysis suggests that he has not read the NIST Report.
-Additionally, in this excerpt, Dr. Griffin speaks of the progressive collapse, but he cites a NIST passage that was never intended to explain the progressive collapse.
-The NIST excerpt is only concerned with the collapse initiation.
+Additionally, in this excerpt, Dr. Griffin speaks of the progressive collapse, but he cites a NIST response that was never intended to explain the progressive collapse.
+The NIST excerpt is only concerned with the first half of Question 2, which is focused on collapse initiation and speculation of controlled demolition.

-It would be fair to say that the NIST Report does not consider the progressive collapse in detail, and particularly not with the thoroughness that it investigates collapse initiation.
+It would be fair to say that the NIST Report does not consider the progressive collapse in detail, giving no direct answer to the latter part of Question 2.
+NIST certainly does not treat the later phases of collapse with the thoroughness that it investigates collapse initiation.
 Reasons for this are manifold: